SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Formalization of Mechanisms

 \paragraph{Calculate the reserve value if held outside of the pool} If all the asset reserves are held outside of the pool, then a change of $\rho$ in token$_o$'s value would result in a change of $\rho$ in token$_o$ reserve's value:

-\paragraph{Obtain re-balanced reserve quantities} Exchange users and arbitrageurs constantly re-balance the pool through trading in relatively ``cheap'', depreciating tokens for relatively ``expensive'', appreciating ones.
+\paragraph{Obtain re-balanced reserve quantities} Exchange users and arbitrageurs constantly re-balance the pool through trading in relatively \enquote{cheap}, depreciating tokens for relatively \enquote{expensive}, appreciating ones.
 As such, asset value movements are reflected in exchange rate changes implied by the dynamic pool composition.

-Therefore, the exchange rate between token$_o$ and each other token$_j$ ($j \neq o$) implied by new reserve quantities $\{r_k'\}$, compared to that by the original quantities $\{r_k\}$, must satisfy equation sets \ref{eq:exchangerate}.
+Therefore, the exchange rate between token$_o$ and each other token$_j$ ($j \neq o$) implied by new reserve quantities $\{r_k'\}$, compared to that by the original quantities $\{r_k\}$, can be expressed with Equation set \ref{eq:exchangerate}.
 At the same time, the equation for the conservation function must stand (\autoref{eq:newcf}).

-A total number of $n$-equations ($n-1$ with equation sets \ref{eq:exchangerate}, plus 1 with \autoref{eq:newcf}) would suffice to solve $n$ unknown variables $\{r_k'\}_{k= 1, ..., n}$, each of which can be expressed as a function of $\rho$ and $\{r_k\}$:
+A total number of $n$-equations ($n-1$ with Equation set \ref{eq:exchangerate}, plus 1 with \autoref{eq:newcf}) would suffice to solve $n$ unknown variables $\{r_k'\}_{k= 1, ..., n}$, each of which can be expressed as a function of $\rho$ and $\{r_k\}$:

 \paragraph{Calculate the new pool value} The new value of the pool can be calculated by summing the products of the new reserve quantity multiplied by the new price (denominated by token$_i$) of each token in the pool: